 Despite these challenges, Shabbir managed to win Kisumu East yet again; he had remained confident that his proven track record and efforts at pan-ethnic cooperation would win the day.
 He was proven right, yet his experience demonstrates the importance of clan and tribal identity in Kenyan politics, a feature that many have decried as a threat to the stability of Kenyan democracy.
 The role of tribe also highlights another issue which has faced Asian Kenyans.
 By not belonging to one of Kenya’s 43 recognized tribes, Asians were seen as perennial ‘others’; outside the tribal identity framework that colours much of Kenyan political and social life.

-Welcome to the new tribe, welcome to tribal politics
+Welcome to tribal politics

 It is therefore interesting to note that a few weeks before the August election, President Uhuru Kenyatta officially recognized Asians as Kenya’s 44th tribe.
 While a largely symbolic gesture (one which Kenyatta's opponents mocked as a gimmick to secure votes), this move does remove some the institutional stigma which they have long faced.